splunk/public-o11y-docs/gdi/get-data-in/connect/aws/get-awstoc.rst

     <h4>High data volume warning<a name="aws-data-limits" class="headerlink" href="#aws-data-limits" title="Permalink to this headline">¶</a></h3>
   </embed>

-After you create an AWS integration, Observability Cloud checks if more than 100,000 metrics are fetched from CloudWatch.
-If this is the case, the integration gets automatically deactivated, and a warning email is sent.
+After you create an AWS integration, if more than 100,000 metrics are retrieved from CloudWatch, Observability Cloud automatically deactivates the integration and sends you a warning email.

 This check runs just once per integration.
 If you activate the integration afterwards, it will work correctly.